-During my studies at the TH Karlsruhe I did different jobs in various fields - mechanical engineering, automation, plastics technology and mechatronics.
-This represented a major personal gain for me, especially in the practical part of my learning process which is why I consequently started very early to establish my professional network.
+During my studies at the TH Karlsruhe I was collecting experience from different jobs in a broad range of fields - mechanical engineering, automation, plastics technology and mechatronics.
+This represented a major personal gain for me, especially in the practical part of my learning process which is why I consequently started very early to establish a professional network.
 I was attracted to plastics technology and mechatronics.
-At some point I had the vision of making me self-employed in this area and being my own boss.
+At some point I had the vision of making me self-employed in this area and to grow my own business.

 What were the biggest milestones for the company?

-The first milestone was certainly the decision to start my own business immediately after finishing my mechanical engineering studies.
-The next milestone was in 1992 the decision to build our office building in Endingen.
-The acquisition of our first machining centre including CAM system was a further milestone, as was of course the construction of our new tool and mold construction in 2000.
-Then there were many other milestones, but the last real one was certainly the succession arrangement with Holger Ebin.
+The first milestone has certainly been the decision of actually starting my own business immediately after finishing my mechanical engineering studies.
+In 1992, the next milestone comprised the construction of our office building in Endingen.
+The acquisition of our first machining centre including a CAM system represented a further milestone as well as the construction of our new tool and mold manufacture in 2000.
+Followed by many other milestones, the most recent relevant event was definitely the succession arrangement with Holger Ebin.

-What has been the most exciting thing in the last 35 years?
+What has been the most exciting thing within the past 35 years?

-The whole 35 years were exciting!
+Each of the past 35 years has been exciting!
 During these 35 years we have developed many interesting and innovative projects for our customers: The first D-network telephone, the first MP3 player, the first generation of rain sensors, the first xenon light.
-All these were very exciting projects.
+All of them were fascinating projects.
 In the last six years the Urin-Analyzer and the WetGate were certainly the most exciting projects.
-And I can tell you: It remains exciting.
+And what I can tell you is: It remains exciting.
 We are currently working on a few new projects...

 Which challenges will the company face in the digital world of the future?